 Heart Attack Diagnosis

-A cardiologist, a heart specialist, relies on various tests and scans to diagnose a heart attack and to identify sites of blockage in the arteries and tissue damage.
-Test recordings of electrical activity within the heart, supported by blood tests, provide data for an initial assessment of the patient's condition.
-Images of the heart and coronary arteries supplied by angiograms and radioisotope scans locate specific areas of damage and blockage.
-Ultrasound tests called echocardiograms evaluate the heart's function.
-With such data, the doctor can pursue proper treatment and anticipate potential complications.
+Assessing for heart damage using an ECG, which also is able to monitor the heart's electrical activity, together with blood tests provides data for an initial assessment of the patient's condition.
+Images of the heart and coronary arteries done with angiograms and radioisotope scans locate specific areas of damage and blockage.
+Ultrasound tests called echocardiograms evaluate the heart's function and can evaluate whether or not the heart muscle has been damaged, as well as visualize the function of the valves.
+With such data, the doctor can decide on proper treatment as well as anticipate potential complications.

 Heart Attack Treatment